Links on Android Authority may earn us a commission. Learn more.

 Joining longstanding Hawkeye actor Jeremy Renner will be Hailee Steinfeld (True Grit, Bumblebee) as, uhm, also Hawkeye.
 Steinfeld plays the Kate Bishop incarnation of Hawkeye.

 Another familiar face will be Florence Pugh, reprising her Black Widow role as Yelena Belova, Black Widow’s adopted sister.
+And Laura will be played, once again, by Linda Cardellini, who previously played Clint’s wife in Avengers: Age of Ultron and Avengers: Endgame.

 Bishop’s wealthy mother is played by Oscar-nominee Vera Fermiga.
 Other cast members include Fra Fee, Tony Dalton, Zahn McClarnon, and Brian d’Arcy James.